s-20/unnamed/HBCore.md

-# Unnamed System Core Rules
+# unnamed System Core Rules

-This page describes the core dice mechanics of the Unnamed System.
+The unnamed System has a lot of moving parts, but everything builds off of a fairly simple set of rules.
+There are two primary conceits at work in the system: the Core Mechanics (representing how you use the crunch of the system) and the Operating Principles (the general idea behind how those rules are used).

+## Core Mechanics

-## Dice Basics
+### The Dice

 The System uses dice pools composed of d6s to determine success and failure.
-Any even numbered roll counts as a **success**, while odd numbers do not.

-If the dice came from [Aspects](Aspects.md), then any result of 6 counts as 2 **successes**.
+Dice come in a few *types*, the most common of which are Easy, Normal, or Hard.
+Easy dice get a success on a 4+, normal dice get a Success on a 5+, and Hard dice get a success on a 6 only.

+There are also Half Dice, Simple Dice, [Drama Dice](DramaDice.md), and other special kinds.
+See [Dice Types](DiceTypes.md) for a full rundown.

 Generally, you only need 1 **success** to do something.
 Especially difficult challenges or unusual circumstances might push the requirement to 2 or even higher.
 Any successes that you get beyond what you need mean you did really well.
 This means something specific in [Combat](Combat.md), and often has an effect on [Special Abilities](SpecialAbilities.md), but you usually just get to describe yourself being cool, finishing faster than expected, putting an extra flourish on things, et cetera.